Inside the world of: tornado survivors Pt. 1

 “Here it comes again.
 It just seemed like it went on forever.
 When it was over, we looked around and it looked like a bomb had gone off in the middle of that building,” she said.

-Miller saw nearby patients who were impaled with pieces of the building, had broken legs, head injuries and more.
+Miller saw nearby patients who were impaled by pieces of the building, had broken legs, head injuries and more.

 “Honestly, I have to say that the hand of God was right over us because we were not hurt at all.
 Not a scratch, not a bruise, nothing.
 Everyone around us was injured,” said Miller.